How to Start an Amazon Business If You Are Just a Beginner

 But before you can optimize for keywords, you need to know how to find them.
 To do that, you can use AMZScout's Keyword Search and Reverse ASIN Lookup Tool.
 Here's how you can get started:

-Enter the ASIN in the Reverse ASIN Lookup search bar.
+2. Enter the ASIN in the Reverse ASIN Lookup search bar.
+This tool comes with the comprehensive AMZScout Seller’s Bundle.

 Pay particular attention to long-tail keywords that have four or more words within.
 You'll want to use the long-tail targets that best describe your product.
 This is known as keyword relevancy, and it is essential when finding the shortest way to express your product through how your customers search.
 Long-tail keywords also include shorter keywords, giving you dual ranking potential if your product gains more popularity.